Travelport-xx/travelport-uapi-tutorial/lesson_3-6.md

 ### Destinations

 The "To" field in the screen capture above allows you to type a location in, as you would expect.
-However, you'll notice that the system auto-completes both on locations _and_ on your friends names, as in "Blaine" here:
+However, you'll notice that the system auto-completes both on locations _and_ on your friends names, as in "B--" here:

 <br/>
 <img src="images/completion.png"/>